About Us

 At first this was a 'personal' blog only.
 I used it like a journal, I wasn't even sure I would tell anyone it was there.
 Well, maybe just family and close friends.
 Then, I wrote a little about the work we were doing.
 Hmmm, is this a personal blog or a business blog?
 I finally decided that it's both.
 That s a great thing about our lives, we blend personal and business.
 We love what we do and we do what we love, and we write about all of it!
 In 2006 we developed our Geeks on Tour business website and now publish most of our computer related info there.
-See the menu at the top for our 'Business Blog.'
-And, in 2011 we started our business Facebook page - also on the menu at top.
+And, in 2011 we started our business Facebook page.

 In the spring of 2003, Devon, at 19, moved in with a friend - clearing the way for us to pursue